kubawolanin/tauron-wylaczenia/README.md

 # Tauron outages

-Git scraping outages from Tauron.
+Git scraping power outages from Tauron in Kraków area.

 [More details](https://www.kubawolanin.com/power-outages-notifications/) on where the data is coming from.